Reaction Network Analysis of Metabolic Insulin Signaling: Model Realization as a Mass Action System

-\textbf{Table \ref{tab:INSMS}} presents the network numbers of $\mathscr{N}$.
+Table \ref{tab:INSMS} presents the network numbers of $\mathscr{N}$.
 These numbers provide a cursory analysis of the structural and dynamical properties of the CRN.
-Properties inferred by \textbf{Table \ref{tab:INSMS}} include non-weak reversibility (since $s \ell = 24 \neq 13 = \ell$), $t$-minimality (since $t = 13 = \ell$), branching (since $r = 35 > 24 = n_r$), and non-point terminality and non-cycle terminality (since $t \neq n - n_r = 11$ and $n - n_r \neq 0$, respectively).
-It can also be shown that the network has dependent linkage classes.
+Properties inferred by Table \ref{tab:INSMS} include non-weak reversibility (since $s \ell = 24 \neq 13 = \ell$), $t$-minimality (since $t = 13 = \ell$), branching (since $r = 35 > 24 = n_r$), and non-point terminality and non-cycle terminality (since $t \neq n - n_r = 11$ and $n - n_r \neq 0$, respectively).

+Recall that deficiency measures the linear dependence of the network’s reactions, i.e., the higher the deficiency, the higher the linear dependence.
+The insulin signaling system is of deficiency $\delta = 7$, indicative of high complexity of the network.